TheOceanCleanup/LabelAPI/full_flow_examples.md

 print(r.json())
 ```

+We also see that the status is still `created`, meaning that the labeling
+partner can not submit labels yet.

 # Change the status of the campaign to active

-We need to indicate the campaign is ready for labeling:
+We need to indicate the campaign is ready for labeling.
+We set the status to
+`active`.

 ```
 body = {